Recognized since 2001

-Margaret L. Behm has earned a reputation as the go-to person in over 30 years of representing clients and forging coalitions for change.
+Margaret L. Behm has earned a reputation as the go-to person in 40 years of representing clients and forging coalitions for change.

 A big basketball fan, Behm co-chaired with Vice Mayor Diane Neighbors the city’s successful effort to host the Women’s Final Four in 2014.
-She chaired the Nashville Sports Council’s sponsorship of the 2002 S.E.C.
-Women’s Basketball tournament and served as legal counsel for the Nashville Sports Council and chairs its Women in Sports Committee.
+Recently, she served on the selection committee for Vanderbilt’s women’s basketball coach.
+She is a longtime board and executive committee member of the Nashville Sports Council and chairs its Women in Sports Committee.
 Currently, she is serving her second term as a board member of the Metropolitan Sports Authority, which oversees the professional sports facilities in Nashville, and is the past chair of the Finance Committee.

-Behm now serves on the board and executive committee of the YWCA.
-For many years, Behm has been involved with scouting as a Girl Scout leader and member of the board and executive committee of Girl Scouts of Middle Tennessee, Inc. She has also served on the Nashville Downtown Rotary Club Board.
+For many years, Behm has served on the board and executive committee of the YWCA.
+Behm has also been involved with scouting as a Girl Scout leader and member of the board and executive committee of Girl Scouts of Middle Tennessee, Inc. She has also served on the Nashville Downtown Rotary Club Board.
 From 1999 to 2008, Behm served as a member of the Board of Health for the Metropolitan Health Department.